-SDRAM RAS to CAS Delay: This field lets you insert a timing delay between the CAS and RAS strobe signals, used when DRAM is written to, read from, or refreshed.
-Fast gives faster performance; and Slow gives more stable performance.
-This field applies only when synchronous DRAM is installed in the system.
+Fast RAS to CAS Delay: When DRAM is refreshed, both rows and columns are addressed separately.
+This field lets you insert a timing delay between CAS and RAS strobe signals, used when DRAM is written to, read from, or refreshed.
+Disabled gives faster performance; Enabled give more stable performance.